MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-to-settle-purchase-invoices-promptly.md

 ---
 title: Settle Purchase Invoices Promptly
-description: If you need to pay the supplier by cash or cheque, you can have the necessary posting done when you post the invoice.
+description: If you need to pay the vendor by cash or cheque, you can have the necessary posting done when you post the invoice.
 author: brentholtorf
 ms.topic: conceptual
 ms.search.form: 51, 9308